mikemoroz1/d2mr-assessment-mrmoroz/01_data-cleaning/01_cleaning-level-1/assessment.md

         -   [ ] Objective attempt
         -   [x] Unique objective attempt
-        -   [x] Objective met
+        -   [ ] Objective met
-        -   Grader comments:
+        -   Grader comments: ND - use relative paths!!
+Your read/write chunk won't run for me because I don't have a /michaelmoroz/ folder on my computer.

 10. Use `dplyr` and `tidyr` functions to transform data